Home » Easy » Reclaimed Wood Coffee Table

 Simple Build Reclaimed Wood Coffee Table

-I dug through the stock I have stored away and found a couple of 2x4’s and one 4x4.
-In all honesty, the height of my table was determined by the length of my 4x4.
-I divided it by 4, and got 16”.
-I drilled all of the pocket holes in each end of the 2x4’s (skirt).
+I dug through the stored stock and found a couple of 2x4s and one 4×4.
+In all honesty, the height of my table was determined by the length of my 4×4.
+I divided it by 4 and got 16”.
+I drilled the pocket holes in each 2×4’s (skirt) end.

-If you don't have a pocket hole jig, you can use "L" brackets.
-However, if you do a lot of projects, I highly recommend you investing in one of these jigs.
-For more details see my post How To Use A Kreg Jig
+If you don’t have a pocket hole jig, you can use “L” brackets.
+However, if you do a lot of projects, I highly recommend investing in one of these jigs.
+For more details, see my post How To Use A Kreg Jig

 Ana White has really good plans for building tables

-I attached each end of the skirt to the 4x4’s.
-Any table looks best if you have a slight inset for the table skirt.
+I attached each end of the skirt to the 4×4’s.
+Any table looks best with a slight inset for the table skirt.

-Then I attached the longer sides using the same inset.
-I was so pleased with how quick this table was coming together.
+Then, I attached the longer sides using the same inset.
+I was so pleased with how quickly this table was coming together.

 Countersink Wood Screws

-” exterior screws, countersinking them into the plank boards.
-Because I didn’t want to rip any plank boards, I spaced them with a slight gap all the way across to make them come out evenly from end to end.
+I used 1 5/8” exterior screws, countersinking them into the plank boards.
+Because I didn’t want to rip any plank boards, I spaced them with a slight gap across to make them come out evenly from end to end.

 Easy Reclaimed Wood Coffee Table

 I love it!
 It was the perfect fill-in project to do.
-I’m thinking I need to do some smaller side tables.
-I’ve been calling this a table, but you can see that it would also work perfect as extra seating on the patio.
+I need to do some smaller side tables.
+I’ve been calling this a table, but you can see that it would also work perfectly as extra seating on the patio.
 Yep, I sat on it, and the boards are very sturdy.

 At the end of the next day, I only had a few minutes to kill, so I did a quick whitewash on the table/bench.
-It’s HEAVY and long, so it was difficult to lift onto the work table.
+It’s HEAVY and long, so lifting onto the work table was difficult.

 You can see how it turned out here.
-It sold very early along with the outdoor beverage bar.
-It’s very versatile-it can be indoor/outdoor seating (bench) or a coffee table for the patio.
+It sold very early, along with the outdoor beverage bar.
+It’s very versatile, and it can be indoor/outdoor seating (bench) or a coffee table for the patio.

 Where would you use it?